Geno Smith and Jaron Brown resisted temptation in free agency and instead repaid Seahawks’ trust

 “I had some teams call me, actually offering me more money,’’ said Smith, who was the starting quarterback for the Jets in 2013 and 2014 but knows he’s resigned to being a backup with the Seahawks.
 “But I decided to stay.’’

-Smith, who had a 100.4 passer rating during the preseason while completing 18 of 34 passes for 282 yards, two touchdowns and no interceptions, is thought to have returned for the same contract he had previously, paying him the NFL veteran minimum of $805,000.
+Smith, who had a 100.4 passer rating during the preseason while completing 18 of 34 passes for 282 yards, two touchdowns and no interceptions to beat out Paxton Lynch for the backup job, was reported by Spotrac.com to have returned for the same contract he had previously, paying him the NFL veteran minimum of $805,000.

 “It’s always tempting when you get offered more money, right?’’
 Smith said.
 “But I didn’t want to move.’’